nmeri17/suphle-docs/src/docs/v1/database/index.md

 }
 ```

-Examples above use this method within `preDatabaseFreeze` since that's where insertions will survive HTTP requests.
-When not writing such tests, `modifyInsertion` is callable from any scope.

 #### Retrieving inserted models

 Models can be obtained in a few ways, depending on your needs.
 If there's no constraint on model properties, a random instance can serve.
 We get them using either `getRandomEntity` or `getRandomEntities` method for one or more entries, respectively.